jo-m/trainbot/README.md

 * Zerolog is used as logging framework
 * "Library" code uses `panic()`, "application" code use `log.Panic()...`

+## Hardware setup

+My deployment is installed on my balcony in a waterproof case, as seen in the [MagPi Magazine](https://magpi.raspberrypi.com/issues/131).

+The case is this one from AliExpress: https://www.aliexpress.com/item/1005003010275396.html

+Mounting plate for Camera: https://www.tinkercad.com/things/1FowVwonymJ

+Mounting plate for Raspberry Pi: https://www.tinkercad.com/things/djlEF6oQSY1

+The prints were ordered from JLCPCB.
+Note that the mounting plate for the Raspberry Pi is 1-2mm too wide, because the 86mm stated in the picture on the Aliexpress product page are in reality a bit less.
+You can solve that by changing the 3d design, or by cutting off a bit from the print.
+It might however also depend on your specific case.

 ## TODOs

 - [x] Also create GIFs